rajeshrv2020/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to based on Nividia Architecture.

-My first step was to use a convolution neural network model similar to the ...
+My first step was to use a convolution neural network model similar to the LeNet Architecture.
+The MSE was high (>1) .
+So, i decided to try out Nividia Architecture.

+...
 I thought this model might be appropriate because ...

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model to add dropouts in between convolution layers.

-Then I ...
+Then I

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track.

+To address it, i collected more dataset at the failing spots.
+Example.
+Sharp Left turn.a

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.